 Generally, employers cannot provide “comp” pay instead of paying overtime.
 For those employers not covered by federal law, Minnesota law requires overtime pay for hours worked in excess of 48 hours per week.
 Neither federal nor state law requires “differential pay” for work on Saturdays, Sundays, holidays, or night shifts, although some union contracts and employer policies provide for such pay.

 There are severe penalties for an employer that does not properly pay overtime.
 In addition to overtime pay, the employer may be liable for liquidated damages and attorneys’ fees and costs.

 Salaried Employees Entitled to Overtime Pay

 There are numerous exceptions to the requirement to pay overtime.
 Many employers wrongfully classify their employees as “salaried” and therefore do not pay them overtime.
 Both federal and state laws have detailed regulations to determine whether an employee is exempt from overtime regulations.
-For federal laws, see these Fact Sheets.
+For federal laws, see this site.